Bi-Coloured-Python-Rock-Snake/creature/README.md

     return await download('https://www.python.org/')
 ```

 This is the equivalent.
+Since we don't use neither `cast` nor `reveal`,
-As I said, `shadow.hide` is a no-op in this case.
+`shadow.hide` is a no-op in this case.